ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A BPI MUST have the same security assurances as to the CCSM it utilizes.

 #### **[R12]**
-A BPI MUST support cryptographic algorithms based on commonly used and security-audited libraries.
+A BPI MUST support cryptographic algorithms that have public libraries with verifiable security audits and are recommended by public security authorities such as the US National Institute of Standards and Technology (NIST).

-*For information, please refer to appendix [A.2 Non-Normative References](#a2-non-normative-references) for the cryptographic libraries that successfully passed the US National Institute of Standards and Technology (NIST) Cryptographic Module Verification Program [[CVMP]](#cvmp).*
+*For information, please refer to appendix [A.2 Non-Normative References](#a2-non-normative-references) for the cryptographic libraries that successfully passed the NIST Cryptographic Module Verification Program [[CVMP]](#cvmp).*

 #### **[R13]**
 If a BPI utilizes a Peer-to-Peer (P2P) message protocol, the protocol MUST support end-to-end encryption.